 LINDA: What are the advantages to doing your Lenormand course as opposed to using books to learn the system?

 MARY: I’m glad you asked that.
 People today have access to so many ways to learn, but this course is about YOU.
 The aim is to build your skills.
 Each new piece of information adds onto an earlier foundation or level.
-You learn a piece and practise it, and then add the next piece and the understanding that goes with it. ve just read the whole thing!
+You learn a piece and practise it, and then add the next piece and the understanding that goes with it.
+It doesn’t take long before you realise you’ve just read the whole thing!

 A fun way to explore the differences yourself